ADNANCH21/IMAD5112A1/README.md

 5. Error Handling and Quality Assurance:
 •	GitHub Actions is leveraged for error handling and quality assurance by running linting and static code analysis tools as part of the CI workflow.
 •	Automated checks are performed to detect code smells, potential bugs, and adherence to coding standards, ensuring code quality and maintainability.

 Conclusion:
-The Historical Age Matcher app is designed to provide an educational and engaging experience for students by allowing them to compare their ages to famous historical figures.
+In conclusion the Historical Age Matcher app is designed to provide an educational and engaging experience for students by allowing them to compare their ages to famous historical figures.
 Through thoughtful UI design, robust functionality, and integration with GitHub and GitHub Actions, the app offers a seamless user experience while promoting learning and curiosity.
 By leveraging technology to connect students with history in a personalized manner, the app aims to inspire a lifelong passion for learning and exploration.